hexa-org/policy-orchestrator/README.md

   Runs on [localhost:8886](http://localhost:8886/).
 A demo application used to highlight enforcing of both coarse and fine-grained policy.
-The application integrates with platform authentication/ authorization proxies, [Google IAP](https://cloud.google.com/iap) for example, for coarse-grained access and the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) for fine-grained policy access.
+The application integrates with platform authentication/authorization proxies, [Google IAP](https://cloud.google.com/iap) for example, for coarse-grained access and the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) for fine-grained policy access.